Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-distributed-monitoring"></a> Distributed Monitoring

-Icinga 1.x uses the native "obsess over host/service" method which requires the NSCA addon passing the slave's checkresults passively onto the master's external command pipe.
+Icinga 1.x uses the native "obsess over host/service" method which requires the NSCA addon passing the slave's check results passively onto the master's external command pipe.
 While this method may be used for check load distribution, it does not provide any configuration distribution out-of-the-box.
 Furthermore comments, downtimes and other stateful runtime data is not synced between the master and slave nodes.
 There are addons available solving the check